winitzki/scall/roadmap.md

 ## µDhall

-Implement a "core Dhall" language that has only the core System F-omega features.
-No records, no unions, only natural numbers, only 2 built-in operations with natural numbers.
+Implement a "micro-Dhall" (µDhall) language that has only the core System F-omega features.
+No records, no unions, only natural numbers, only 4 built-in operations with natural numbers.

 The point of µDhall is to provide a very small language for experimenting with different implementation techniques, in order to decide how to improve performance.
-It should be relatively quick to implement Micro-Dhall completely, with a standard test suite.
+It should be relatively quick to implement µDhall completely, with a comprehensive test suite.

 Proposed features of µDhall:

 - No Unicode chars from higher Unicode pages can be used in identifiers.
 - No `Sort`, only `Type` and `Kind`, while `Kind` is not typeable.
-- `(λ(x : X) → expr) : (∀(x : X) → expr)`
+- Syntax: `(λ(x : X) → expr) : (∀(x : X) → expr)`
-- `f a b c` and `x : X` expressions.
+- Syntax: `f a b c` and `x : X` expressions.
-- `Natural`, `Natural/fold`, `Natural/isZero`, `+`, `Natural/subtract`.
+- Built-in symbols: `Natural`, `Natural/fold`, `Natural/isZero`, `+`, `Natural/subtract`, `Type`, `Kind`.
+- Built-in `Natural` number constants (0, 1, 2, ...) with unlimited precision.
-- No `Bool` but implement `Bool` as `∀(a : Type) → a → a → a` and implement utility methods for `Bool`.
+- No `Bool` (but can implement `Bool` as `∀(a : Type) → a → a → a` and implement utility methods for `Bool`).
 - `let a = b in e` but no `let a : A = b in c` like in Dhall; perhaps with shortcut `let x = a let y = b in ...`.
 - Imports of files only (no http, no env vars).
 No sha256, no alternative imports, no `missing`, no `as Text` etc. Imports are cached though (for referential transparency).
 Relative path only, from current directory (the imported expression must begin with `./`).
-Or no imports at all.
+Or perhaps no imports at all?
 - No text strings.
 This just complicates the implementation with escapes, multiline strings, interpolation, etc.
 - No products or co-products, - just Church-encode them if needed.
+No records or unions.
 - No built-in `Option` or `List` type constructors.
 - No `assert` or `a === b`.
 - No CBOR support.